 Graduating a Community of Civic Scholars

-From committing to service on their first day as students to a deep dive into community-engaged work and real-world research projects, the Class of 2018 embodies civic scholarship at RWU
+From committing to service on their first day as students to a deep dive into community-engaged work and real-world research projects, the Class of 2018 embodies what it means to be an RWU Civic Scholar

 BRISTOL, R.I. – Each graduate arrived at Roger Williams University from different walks of life, with individual challenges they’ve surmounted to achieve this pinnacle moment of their academic careers.
 Yet during their time here, the Class of 2018 grew into a close-knit family that worked together on research projects, athletic and artistic performances, addressed social justice issues, and dedicated themselves to community-engaged work that made a significant impact on local and global communities.